Yes, But Was He Comfortable Using The Word?

 -

-At around 6 PM EST, Sunday, February 5, The Automatic Earth will move to
+around 6 PM EST, Sunday, February 5, 2012, The Automatic Earth has moved to

 Occupy Wall Street - Marine vs 30 Cops